LK4D4/lk4d4.darth.io/content/posts/multicover.md

 There is awesome coverage in go.
 You can read about it [here](http://blog.golang.org/cover).
 But also it has some limitations.
-For example let's assume that we haves next code structure:
+For example let's assume that we have next code structure:

 ```
 src